ROS 2 User Guide

 Note

-1. Clone the example repository and px4_msgs (opens new window) to the /src directory (the main branch is cloned by default, which corresponds to the the version of PX4 we are running):
+1. Clone the example repository and px4_msgs (opens new window) to the /src directory (the main branch is cloned by default, which corresponds to the version of PX4 we are running):

 git clone https://github.com/PX4/px4_msgs.git